Raging Wolf Bobs: Incident

 On June 16, 2007, a train failed to climb a hill and rolled backward.
 The last car of a train partially derailed in the process, but there were no injuries.
-The incident, which caused significant damage, sidelined the attraction for the remainder of the season.
+The incident, which caused significant damage, closed the attraction for the remainder of the season.
 Geauga Lake owner Cedar Fair announced the permanent closure of the amusement park on September 21, 2007, ending the attraction's run at Geauga Lake.
 Several years prior to the accident, the ride was retracked by Martin & Vleminckx.